JedrzejSzpygiel/Perceptron/README.md

 # Simple Perceptron
 Project allows to create a Machine Learning structure such as simple perceptron implementing only NumPy libraries.
 An object-oriented approach is used for the project - a perceptron is defined as a class, which allows creating Perceptron objects with methods such as fit and predict.
+In the project, the Adaptive Linear Neuron (Adaline) approach with Stochastic Gradient Descent is implemented.
+Iris standard dataset was used for training.